Click here for the

-Shona Firman works with cast glass, and her spiritual and symbolic pieces are stunningly beautiful.
+Cast glass has become a specialism amongst glass artists in New Zealand, and Shona Firman is one of the leading teachers and artists working with cast glass in NZ.
+Her spiritual and symbolic pieces are stunningly beautiful.
 Many of Shona's vessels and sculptures are blue, since the touch-stones of ancient people were often blue, giving this colour a special significance.
 Her series of canoes, based on ancient New Zealand wakas, are each unique.
 Each one is made from a mold which is destroyed when the glass is released from it.
 In the picture above Shona is digging out her blue glass sculpture from the white "plaster-type" mold material.
 Some of Shona's vessels are three-quarters of a meter long - truly monumental sculptures in cast glass.

 Shona Firman was born in Whangarei, in the North of New Zealand, in 1940.
 She started her career as a display artist for a retail store, and in her thirties spent time sailing in the South Pacific and working as a designer and artist in Hawaii and in Canada.
 In the 1980s she started her own business designing, manufacturing and selling soft toys.
 She studied management and later attended Northland Polytechnic studying applied arts.
 It was here that she studied glass making under Keith Mahy's direction.

 Above: Two Canoes, a sculpture in cast glass by Shona Firman.